 Unit non-response is adjusted for in the calculation of weights, as described in Section 7.
 Weighting is also used to adjust for non-response to the measurement phase of the interview.

-Almost all questions have less than 1 percent of missing data due to 'don't know' responses and refusals.
-The exceptions are:
+Almost all questions have less than 1 percent item non-responses.
+The questions with the most item non-responses are:

-- personal income and household income (between 10% and 20% non-response) - questions that ask for the cost of the respondent's last GP or nurse visit (around 3-4% non-response).
+- personal income and household income (6.9 percent and 17.4 percent non-response respectively) - questions that ask for the cost of the respondent's last GP or nurse visit (around 3-4 percent non-response).

 Where a respondent does not provide their date of birth or their age in years, age is imputed as the midpoint of the age group they have provided.
-No other imputation is used to deal with item non-response.
+No other imputation is used to deal with item non-responses.

-Creation of derived variables
+Creating derived variables

 A number of derived variables are created on the NZHS data set.
-Standard definitions are used where possible.
-All derivations are thoroughly checked.

-Derived variables such as Body Mass Index (BMI), Alcohol Use Disorders Identification Test (AUDIT) and level of psychological distress (K10) are based on commonly used or standard definitions.
-Other derived variables - such as a summary indicator of physical activity level that incorporates information on the intensity, duration and frequency of physical activity - are developed specifically for the analysis of the survey.
+Many of the derived variables, such as body mass index (BMI), Alcohol Use Disorders Identification Test (AUDIT) and level of psychological distress (K10), are based on commonly used or standard definitions to enable comparison with other data sources and countries.
+Other derived variables, such as a summary indicator of physical activity level that incorporates information on the intensity, duration and frequency of physical activity, are developed specifically for the NZHS.